Brendangrubb/pig-dice/README.md

 Bootstrap and Jquery files are included for additional styling and functionality.

 # Specs
 1. User enters two names in player one and player two form boxes, hits register players button and those names are used to create player objects.
+GameManager object is also created.
   - Example: David and Brendan
   - Expected Output:Player One Object.name: David, Player Two Object.name: Brendan
 2. Name panels update with names from player objects
   - Example: David Brendan
   - Expected Output: Player One Output David, Player Two Output Brendan